-- PH 6.01 Boulder County shall require radon testing and passive mitigation systems in new homes, radon testing for major renovations (e.g. when finishing a basement), and encourage radon testing and mitigation in all other new and existing occupied buildings. - PH 6.02 Boulder County supports healthy and safe rental housing and provides landlords and tenants with guidance on best practices for use of smoke detectors, CO monitors, radon testing, mold remediation, and hazardous materials cleanup.
-The county supports exploration into the feasibility and benefits of rental licensing and inspection programs. - PH 6.03 Boulder County recognizes the importance of remediation efforts that reduce exposure to methamphetamine, lead, asbestos, and other potentially hazardous materials that may be found in households and warrant review upon change in ownership and occupancy of a structure.
+- PH 6.01 Radon Testing.
+Boulder County requires radon testing and passive mitigation systems in new homes, and radon testing for major renovations (e.g. when finishing a basement); the county encourages radon testing and mitigation in all other new and existing occupied buildings. - PH 6.02 Best Practices.
+Boulder County supports healthy and safe rental housing and provides landlords and tenants with guidance on best practices for use of smoke detectors, CO monitors, radon testing, mold remediation, and hazardous materials cleanup.
+The county supports exploration into the feasibility and benefits of rental licensing and inspection programs. - PH 6.03 Remediation.
+Boulder County recognizes the importance of remediation efforts that reduce exposure to methamphetamine, lead, asbestos, and other potentially hazardous materials that may be found in households and warrant review upon change in ownership and occupancy of a structure.

 Goal 7.
 Climate Change.
-Boulder County works to minimize and mitigate the negative effects of climate change and natural disasters on physical, mental, and environmental health.
+Boulder County works to minimize and mitigate the negative effects of climate change-driven hazards on physical, mental, and environmental health.

-- PH 7.01 Boulder County will work to minimize and protect residents from the negative impacts of climate change through emergency preparedness planning that seeks to reduce the threat of heat and other climate-induced emergencies on the most vulnerable residents. - PH 7.02 Boulder County will work to track emerging vector borne diseases that impact our region, and collaborate with national and state partners to ensure preventative measures are taken to protect public health.

-PH 7.03 Boulder County recognizes that climate change can cause and intensify stress and anxiety, adversely affecting health and the county will seek opportunities to minimize those impacts.
+- PH 7.01 Minimize Climate Change Impacts.
+Boulder County works to minimize the negative impacts of climate change through education, long range and emergency preparedness planning and resiliency efforts that seek to reduce the threat of climate-induced emergencies, such as high heat, drought, flooding, wildfire, and food and water shortages, on the most vulnerable residents. - PH 7.02 Protect from Climate Change Impacts.
+Boulder County works to track emerging vector borne diseases that impact our region, and collaborates with national and state partners to ensure preventative measures are taken to protect public health and minimize the negative health impacts of climate change. - PH 7.03 Minimize Effects of Climate Change on Health.
+Boulder County recognizes that climate change can cause and intensify stress and anxiety, adversely affecting health and the county seeks opportunities to minimize those impacts through mitigating climate change.